grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 weight: 100
 ---

-# Traces panel
+# Traces

-> **Note:** This panel is currently in beta.
+> **Note:** This visualization is currently in beta.
 Expect changes in future releases.

-_Traces_ are a visualization that enables you to track and log a request as it traverses the services in your infrastructure.
+Traces visualizations let you follow a request as it traverses the services in your infrastructure.

 For more information about traces and how to use them, refer to the following documentation: